Iust1n2/Internet_Pen_Rate_Analysis/README.md

 5. Urbanization Rate Dataset: https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS

-### Step 4: Exploratory Analysis for the 2 target countries :earth_asia:
+## Exploratory Analysis for the 2 target countries :earth_asia:

 Moving forward from the Data Cleaning & Preprocessing part in which I have gathered the factors that describe best the current state of the technological advancement, I chose Romania as target country and South Korea as the comparison country.
 The objective is to observe and analyze which factors contributed to an unequal advancement and visualize the results more easily by plotting the indicators side by side using subplots.
 Also, I found out that Corellation Heatmaps offer valuable insight on the "activity" of each coefficient.